Australian Universities Rocket Competition

 The Australian Youth Aerospace Association (AYAA) are proud to announce the 2018 Australian Universities Rocket Competition (AURC).
 In its inaugural year, the AURC challenges university teams to design, build, and launch a single stage rocket with commercial-off-the-shelf (COTS) solid propulsion systems to target heights of 10,000 ft and 30,000 ft with a 4kg payload.

 The AURC is open to teams of students from any university in Australia and New Zealand.
 Teams are scored on design, engineering, and manufacturing processes in addition to the flight and successful recovery of the rocket.
-Teams are required to follow state and federal high power rocketry regulations in their home state or territory in addition to South Australian specific regulations.
-Further details on high power rocket regulations can be found at the bottom of the page (updated 01/03/2018).

 Teams are encouraged to create active payloads to complete an appropriate function and provide valuable learning outcomes.
 Teams are also encouraged to diversify their engineering and science expertise to areas such as electrical engineering, computer science, and physics to design advanced payloads.
-Further details on the payload will be released closer to registration dates.